Juggernaut102/tp/README.md

 2. **Why is EduDex not launching when I run `java -jar edudex.jar`?** <br>
 Ensure that:
-   1. You have installed Java 17 or later.
+   1. You have installed Java 17.
    2. You are in the correct directory containing the `.jar` file.
    3. You typed the command correctly: `java -jar edudex.jar`.